JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 Participating in Google Ads requires a commitment to learning and ongoing optimization, but the basic requirements are straightforward to meet.

 {{< /details >}}

+## Financials

+Recently I was reading about [Pricing strategies](https://jalcocert.github.io/JAlcocerT/real-estate-website/#pricing-strategy) and Menger's view.

+If everything works...

+You should get:

+- Some revenue: EBITDA (?)
+- Net profit after all the expenses and so on